rust-ml/wg/README.md

 - [arewelearningyet.com](https://www.arewelearningyet.com/)
     - The Rust-ML group helps to maintain AreWeLearningYet by reviewing and accepting pull requests, and submitting new crates to the repository's lists
 - [linfa](https://github.com/rust-ml/linfa/)
-    - The Rust-ML group actively develops and maintainers linfa, a Rust machine learning framework/library, which fills a similar role as Python's scikit-learn
+    - The Rust-ML group actively develops and maintains linfa, a Rust machine learning framework/library, which fills a similar role as Python's scikit-learn

 More importantly, Rust's machine learning community is filled with experimentation!
 Take a look at some of the projects currently being worked on by members on the working group's [Task Board](https://github.com/rust-ml/wg/blob/master/Task_Board.md), or take a look at some of the project's being discussed in our [Zulip chat](https://rust-ml.zulipchat.com).